|

 AD.

-The village Post Office/ grocery shop (stocks delicious local
+The village Post Office/ grocery shop (stocks local

-produce) is only a short walk down the high street .
-A large
+produce) is only a short stroll down the high street and was awarded

 childrens' playground (including obstacle course) and recreation